litesolutions/objectscriptquality-vscode/README.md

 The only thing you need is a Java Runtime (JRE) 8 installed on your computer.

-objectscriptQuality should automatically find it but you can also explicitly set the path where the JRE is installed using the 'sonarlint.ls.javaHome' variable in VS Code settings.
+objectscriptQuality should automatically find it but you can also explicitly set the path where the JRE is installed using the 'objectscriptQuality.ls.javaHome' variable in VS Code settings.
 For example:

     {
-        "sonarlint.ls.javaHome": "C:\Program Files\Java\jre1.8.0_131"
+        "objectscriptQuality.ls.javaHome": "C:\Program Files\Java\jre1.8.0_131"
     }

 ### Connected mode